aiotsystems/aiot_gateway/README.md

 ### Step 2: Configure the UART on the Raspberry Pi

 AIOT Manager has 2 UART connections with the RPi:
-- Manager API is connected to UART0
+- Manager API is connected to UART0 (GPIO14 and GPIO15)
-- Manager CLI is connected to Uart3
+- Manager CLI is connected to UART3 (GPIO4 and GPIO5)

 To enable UART on RPi open the terminal on the RPi and open the following file from the root folder with an editor: